rookasrudzianskas/boomx/docs/http.md

 for prediction status.

-**Note 1:** that while this allows clients to create predictions "asynchronously," Cog can only run one prediction at a time, and it is currently the caller's responsibility to make sure that earlier predictions are complete before new ones are created.
+**Note 1:** that while this allows clients to create predictions "asynchronously," BoomX can only run one prediction at a time, and it is currently the caller's responsibility to make sure that earlier predictions are complete before new ones are created.

 **Note 2:** predictions created asynchronously use a different mechanism for file upload than those created using the synchronous API.
-You must specify an `--upload-url` when running the Cog server process.
+You must specify an `--upload-url` when running the BoomX server process.
 All uploads will be `PUT` using the provided `--upload-url` as a prefix, in much the same way that `output_file_prefix` worked.
 There is currently no single upload mechanism which works the same way for both synchronous and asynchronous prediction creation.
-This will be addressed in a future version of Cog.
+This will be addressed in a future version of BoomX.

 ### Webhooks